eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 is supported by the Wallet Unit.
 Each of these standards specifies in detail how to carry out this verification.

+The data signed by the Wallet Unit may include (a representation of) some transactional data which the Relying Party included in the presentation request, see [Section 5.6.2](#562-sending-authenticating-and-returning-transactional-data-using-isoiec-18013-5-and-openid4vp).
+Note that neither [ISO/IEC 18013-5] nor [OpenID4VP] or [SD-JWT VC] specify the syntax and semantics of the transactional data.
+Nor do these standards specify how a Wallet Unit should process this data,or how it should be presented to the User prior to being signed.
+All of these aspects will need to be specified in the Attestation Rulebook for the type of attestation that is being requested in the presentation request.

 ##### 6.6.3.9 Relying Party Instance verifies or trusts User binding

 User binding (sometimes also called 'holder binding') is the property that the